camlab-ethz/GEMS/README.md

 ## Run GEMS on your own data
-If you would run GEMS on your own protein-ligand complexes, see our [Run On Your Data Instructions](docs/GEMS_own_data.md)
+For running GEMS on your own protein-ligand complexes, refer to [Run on Your Data](docs/GEMS_own_data.md).

 ## Dataset Filtering
-This repository includes code of a filtering algorithm that has been used to remove data leakage and training dataset redundancy from PDBbind, resulting int PDBbind CleanSplit.
-If you are interested in filtering the PDBbind database yourself, see our [Dataset Filtering Instructions](docs/dataset_filtering.md)
+This repository also includes code for the filtering algorithm used to create PDBbind CleanSplit.
+To filter PDBbind yourself, refer to [Dataset Filtering Instructions](docs/dataset_filtering.md).

 ## License
-Our model and code are released under MIT License, and can be freely used for both academic and commercial purposes.
+This project is licensed under the MIT License.
+It is freely available for academic and commercial use.

 ## Citation
-Please cite the following publication if you found this ressource helpful:
+If you find this resource helpful, please cite the following publication:

 ```bibtex
 @article {Graber2024.12.09.627482,